 Erin Rahne Kidwell

-Scholar-in-Residence, Georgetown University Law Center, Adjunct Professor of Law
+Curator of Legal History, Special Collections Department, Georgetown Law Library, Adjunct Professor of Law

 B.A., Ohio State; J.D., Capital University; LL.M., S.J.D., Georgetown

-B.F.A., Ohio State; J.D., Capital University; LL.M., S.J.D., Georgetown Professor Kidwell is the Historical Collections Specialist in the Special Collections Department of Georgetown Law Library,...Continue Reading
+B.F.A., Ohio State; J.D., Capital University; LL.M., S.J.D., Georgetown.
+Professor Kidwell is the Curator of Legal History in the Special Collections Department of Georgetown Law Library,...Continue Reading